Masha Slamovich

-Anna Khozina (Анна Хозина; born 18 June 1998) is a Russian-American professional wrestler, better known by her ring name Masha Slamovich.
-She is signed to Total Nonstop Action Wrestling (TNA), where she is a former TNA Knockouts World Champion, as well as a former three-time TNA Knockouts World Tag Team Champion, while also making appearances for partner promotion WWE on its NXT brand.
-She also makes appearances on the independent circuit and performs for Dreamwave Wrestling and Game Changer Wrestling (GCW).
+Anna Khozina (Анна Хозина; born 18 June 1998), better known by her ring name Masha Slamovich, is a Russian-American professional wrestler.
+She is signed to Major League Wrestling (MLW), where she performs under the mononymous name Masha and is the current MLW World Women's Featherweight Champion in her first reign, while also being a member of Contra Unit.
+She also performs on the independent circuit.
+She is best known for her time in Total Nonstop Action Wrestling (TNA), where she is a former one-time TNA Knockouts World Champion, as well as a former three-time TNA Knockouts World Tag Team Champion.

 Early life

 Anna Khozina was born in Moscow, Russia, and has dual U.S. and Russian citizenship.
 She began training in professional wrestling at age 16, under Johnny Rodz.
 In 2021, Khozina earned a degree in criminal justice.